APPL: Adaptive Planner Parameter Learning: APPL FROM INTERVENTIONS ( APPLI )

 In our experiments, we aim to show that \textsc{appli} can improve navigation performance by learning from only a few interventions and, with the confidence measurement, that the overall system can generalize well to unseen environments.
 We apply \textsc{appli} on the same ClearPath Jackal ground robot with the same setup as in \textsc{appld} (Section \ref{sec::appld_experiments}) in a physical obstacle course.
 Navigation performance learned through \textsc{appli} is then tested both in the same training environment, and also in another unseen physical test course, which is qualitatively similar to the training environment (i.e., similar contexts were created in a different ordering).
 Furthermore, to investigate generalizability, we test the learned systems on a benchmark suite of 300 unseen simulated navigation environments \cite{perille2020benchmarking}.

 During data collection, one of the authors (the {\em intervener}) follows the robot through the test course and intervenes when necessary, reporting if the intervention is to drive the robot out of a failure case (Type A) or to correct a suboptimal behavior (Type B).
 The four interventions are shown in Fig. \ref{fig::appli}: before the two Type A interventions (shown in red), the default system (\textsc{dwa} with $\bar{\theta}$) fails to plan feasible motions and starts recovery behaviors (rotates in place and moves backward); before the two Type B interventions (shown in yellow), the robot drives unnecessarily slowly in a relatively open space and enters the narrow corridor with unsmooth motions.
 For every intervention, the intervener stops the robot, drives it back to where they deem the failure or suboptimal behavior to have begun, and then provides recorded teleoperation $I$ that avoids the problematic behavior.
+It takes less than an hour to learn a set of parameters for each intervention.
+Training the EDL-based context predictor takes only a few minutes using the same computational infrastructure as specified in Section \ref{sec::appld_segmentation}.
 To compare the performance learned from interventions and learned from a full demonstration, we also collect extra demonstrations for those places where the default planner already works well (shown in green in Fig. \ref{fig::appli}).